findy-network/findy-network.github.io/content/en/blog/agency-api/index.md

 solution than REST.
 We also wanted to be able to use the API using multiple different languages with ease. **The obvious choice was gRPC**, which provided us with protocol buffer messaging format, HTTP2-protocol performance gains, and tooling suitable for the polyglot, i.e., multilingual environment.

+The technology choice was even better than we expected.
+Given that we have an agency installation available in the cloud, we can listen to agent events through the gRPC stream without setting up external endpoints using tools such as ngrok.
+Thus, gRPC **streaming capabilities have** considerably **simplified** client application **development in a localhost environment**.
+Also, the logic of how gRPC handles errors out-of-the-box have helped us trace the development time problems efficiently.

 ## The API Contract